 The first shows emotional awareness with an intent of future action, the second is a low emotional intelligence response and the third employs high levels of emotional intelligence.
 Where as a leader, you have acknowledged the emotion and behaviour of a team member who needs support and addressed it immediately.
 Becoming more emotionally intelligent doesn’t just allow you to become more informed to make better decisions, it helps connect you to your team, making them feel respected, valued and happier.
 Emotional intelligence isn’t just a skill you have, it’s one you can grow.

-Before we go into ways you improve your emotional intelligence, it’s important to understand what it actually is.
+Before we go into ways you can improve your emotional intelligence, it’s important to understand what it actually is.

 What is Emotional Intelligence?